 Hong Kong was actioned packed, comprising four days walking the streets of Central, Sheung Wan and Tia Ping Shan; hiking Hong Kong style along the Dragon’s Back trail; shopping at the Ralph Lauren flagship store; eating at Mak’s Noodles, Yat Lok and Yardbird; and sailing on the last remaining fishing junk in Hong Kong.

 After a failed attempt to see Art Basel Hong Kong due to the unbelievable queues of people, we bought an Octopus card (public transport) and headed to dim sum chain Lei Gardens in Wan Chai.
-Lei Gardens offers a high level of sim sum, with subtle flavours, fresh ingredients, a nice room and good service.
+Lei Gardens offers a high level of sim sum, with subtle flavours, fresh ingredients, a smartly designed room and excellent service.
 Feasting on prawn dumplings, beef balls, bbq pork buns, rice noodles and custard tarts, this was the food highlight of the day.

 Standing in line for the famous (and crowded) Peak Tram to take us down to Central, we reflected on how different Hong Kong can be depending upon the path you travel.
 It is serene through the parks and on certain streets while being far less so on the narrow footpaths that run alongside busy roads.

-Making our way back to hotel, we spotted the Michelin starred goose restaurant Yat Lok.
+Making our way back to the hotel, we spotted the Michelin starred goose restaurant, Yat Lok.
 We decided to join the queue of diners patiently waiting to be served, after taking cocktails at The Pottinger’s rooftop bar.
-This bar offers respite from the crowds below and serves well made Negronis and sophisticated mocktails for the non drinkers.
-Anticipating good things, we made our way downstairs to join the crowds at Yat Lok.
+This bar offers respite from the crowds below and serves well made Negronis and sophisticated mocktails for the non-drinkers.
+Anticipating good things, we made our way downstairs to join the line of people at Yat Lok.
 Sadly, stopping off for drinks proved to be a misstep with everything sold out apart from the steamed chicken and lettuce which was served up by rude wait staff in crowded, dirty conditions.

 Disappointed we headed back to the hotel for a good nights sleep before plunging once more into the best that Hong Kong has to offer.
 Continues in part two.